 Under prior law, an employer is not required to pay hourly employees when they do not work, except as set forth in the employer's sick leave or PTO policy.
-On March 18, 2020, Congress passed and President Trump signed the Families First Coronavirus Response Act, which became effective April 1, 2020, and that provides for paid sick leave of up to two weeks in many COVID-19-related instances, including caring for children at home because of school closures.
+On March 18,

+2020, Congress passed and President Trump signed the Families First Coronavirus Response Act, which is effective April 1, 2020 to December 31, 2020, which provides for paid sick leave of up to two weeks in many COVID-19-related instances, including caring for children at home because of school closures.
 Payments under this new law will be recoverable by the employer through tax credits.
-Please see Question 26 for a discussion of the new legislation.
+Note that leave under the Families First Coronavirus Response Act will change in 2021.
+Please see Question 24 for a discussion of the legislation.